Introduction

 The aortic arch also plays a role in blood pressure homeostasis via baroreceptors found within the walls of the aortic arch.
 These receptors respond to stretching of the aortic wall and send a signal to the nucleus of the solitary tract in the brainstem via the vagus nerve, which can subsequently inhibit or disinhibit the sympathetic nervous system or activate the parasympathetic nervous system.
 This is one of the major mechanisms that helps prevent quick, drastic changes in blood pressure.

-The aortic arch also has peripheral chemoreceptors known as aortic bodies that monitor blood composition, specifically the partial pressure of carbon monoxide and oxygen.
+The aortic arch also has peripheral chemoreceptors known as aortic bodies that monitor blood composition, specifically the partial pressure of carbon dioxide and oxygen.
 Changes in either gas level will result in a signal being sent to the dorsal respiratory group in the brainstem via the vagus nerve, which will regulate breathing accordingly.

 Embryology